 The same standard would apply in regard to information about payments for health care.
-While a health insurer wouldn't be breaking the law by telling a reporter that, "We've paid over \$5 million in claims this year," it might be a violation of HIPAA to say, "The policyholder at 123 Main St. has made a \$5,000 claim."
+While a health insurer might be within its rights to tell a news reporter, "We've paid over \$5 million in claims this year," it might be a violation of HIPAA to say, "The policyholder at 123 Main St. has made a \$5,000 claim."